Astodialo/unLearn/README.md

 TODO
 * Better Minting Process almost done boi
+* Change the minting validator so it can use a different appwallet if the current one is hacked.
+Even if the current wallet is hacked there is not a way to get any funds from the DOA since it would still go through the regular procedure and it can be voted cancelled.
 * Always include The 0.Cancell option as a voting choice.
 * Implement a collateral that the proposer needs to send when he creates a proposal of X amount
 * If datumState is "COMPLETE" then the proposer can get the collateral back, if the datumState is "CANCELED" then it is locked/sent to a treasury